PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 - [ ] write a function that saves and loads the model at the end of a training cycle (.pth or pickle whatever works)
 - [ ] add the distance between updating the target newtork and the policy network as a hyperparam and plot the network performance based on this param (try per episodes and per steps)
 - [ ] create a buffer of actions of the rule based agent to feed to our network for initial training where the agent is too weak to gather enough moves to learn from them
+- [ ] fix problem that softmax doeesnt output probs that sum up to 1 (very close to 1).
+Might be the dim argument in the softmax or some other numerical bullshit
+- [ ] start overwriting the necessary functions from the env for gymnasium / stable baseline
+- [ ] maybe generate training data from the rule based agent; be careful with rewards

 # Solved TODOs
 - [X] create a training script (bash) that train our agent with no gui trough the given 4 scenarios